rywng/Xray-Overlay/README.md

+Currently this repo is archived, due to lack of time.
+Please use Gentoo-ZH instead.

 # Xray-Overlay
-Gentoo overlay for xray binaries
+entoo overlay for xray binaries

 # How to use
 ```bash